sandstorm-io/sandstorm/docs/administering/faq.md

 ## Is Sandstorm ready for production use?
 Is it in beta?

-Sandstorm, and Sandstorm for Work, are ready for production use.
+Sandstorm is ready for production use, and is used by thousands of users for real work every day.

-On August 31, 2016, we announced that our [self-hostable Sandstorm for Work product](https://sandstorm.io/news/2016-08-31-sandstorm-for-work-ready) is ready.
-We rely on Sandstorm extensively for our day-to-day work including project management, collaboration, and file management, as do many other individuals and companies.
+The Sandstorm team itself relies on Sandstorm extensively for our day-to-day work including project management, collaboration, and file management, as do many other individuals and companies.
 As with any software product, there are plenty of things on our roadmap that we intend to add or improve over time, but the core functionality has been stable for a while.

-Our hosted offering, Oasis, is still marked beta, but we intend for it to graduate soon.

 ## Can I run Sandstorm on a totally-offline server or airgapped network?